spencerparkin/AudioDataLib/README.md

 # AudioDataLib

 This is a C++ library that helps you work with audio data and audio files.
+Presently, this includes WAV files and MIDI files.
-It does not provide access to audio hardware, but it can help you feed audio to and consume audio from an audio device using some other audio API, such as SDL or DirectSound, for example.
+It does not provide access to audio hardware, but it can help you feed audio to, and consume audio from, an audio device using some other audio API, such as SDL or DirectSound.

 ## Dependencies

-There are none.
+There are none, unless you count the standard C++ library.
 You just need to be able to compile it.
-I've only tried to compile it using Visual Studio, but there's no reason it couldn't be ported to some other tool-chain or non-Windows platform.
+I've compiled it on Windows using Visual Studio, and it's also been compiled using Android Studio's tool-chain for mobile.

 ## Maturity

-This library is quite new, and at the time of this writing, needs to be battle tested before I recommend anyone actually trying to use it.
-I have one application in mind, and will report back here once I've encorporated the library into that project.
-If it works great and reliably, then I'll cite that here as a sign of at least some maturity or reliability in the software.
+This library is quite new, and at the time of this writing, needs to be battle-tested before I would recommend anyone actually trying to use it.
+I currently have one application for it in an Android mobile app, and it seems to be working quite well for me there.

-The programmer for the library (me) lacks a great deal of maturity.
-Sorry.

 ## Usage